cheese1/medusawiki/FAQ's-and-Fixes.md

 git pull
 ````
 When you get the below error and cant update, then check the line `git_remote = origin` in your config.ini.
 Its probbebly missing the `origin`.
-If so, shutdown Sickrage and add it.
+If so, shutdown Medusa and add it.
 Then restart.

 `git pull -f master returned : fatal: 'master' does not appear to be a git repository`